 Preparing for your Welcome Appointment

-The first step in affiliating with the DRC is scheduling a Welcome Appointment.
-You can do so by emailing us at drc@fiu.edu or calling us at 305.348.3532.
+The first step in affiliating with the DRC is scheduling a Welcome Appointment that can be done in person, over the phone, or virtually through zoom.
+You can schedule it by emailing us at drc@fiu.edu or calling us at 305.348.3532.

-During this Welcome Appointment, you will get to meet your Access Consultant and discuss your specific needs, medical history, and diagnosis, and assign the academic accommodations that will help you be successful in your course.
+During this Welcome Appointment, you will meet your Access Consultant and discuss your specific needs, medical history, and diagnosis, and assign the academic accommodations that will help you succeed in your course.

 You will need to fill out the following forms during your scheduled Welcome Appointment: